fine-legal/fine-coding-challenge-java-spring-boot/ANSWERS.md

 - Controller implementation: Logging has been omitted to save time.

+- TODO: Better logging in case client gives a JSON payload with invalid deal type or invalid deal status.
+  But Spring Boot already handles these as a 400 Bad Request.

+- TODO: Omit fields in JSON response objects that are NULL in the database.
+Especially important for returning deals, since different deal types are possible.

 ### C - Client for external service

 - New service not actually connected to the core service, because the external court data API doesn't actually exist.